halo-dot/halo_docs/app-to-app/tt3-android-intents.md

 {{POST_URL}}

-The Call to initiate an TT3 Intent Transactioin.
+The Call to initiate an TT3 Intent Transaction.

 <br/>